 - ip addr

 The highlighted output indicates the network interface names.
-They are typically named something like
+They typically have names like

-If your server has a public network interface called
+If your server has a public network interface named

 eth0, for example, you could allow HTTP traffic to it with this command: